pd4d10/chrome-ui/README.md

 ## Trouble Shooting

-### Q: Webpage content is not loaded, just showing blank page
+### Q: When I open Google, Twitter or GitHub, it shows blank page instead of webpage content

-Many websites like Google, Twitter or GitHub, refuse to show content in cross domain iframe.
-Open devtools for more detail.
+Because these sites have HTTP Header Field `X-Frame-Options` set.
+See http://stackoverflow.com/a/19843216.

 Try `www.bing.com` or `en.wikipedia.org` instead.